LIP-Computing/udocker_tools/README.md

 The repository contains the following:

 * Directory `utils` has several scripts both in bash and python.
-* Directory `engines` contains the current version of binaries and libraries of the execution engines.
 * Directory `tarballs` contains the tarball of each binary or library.

 The bash script `utils/make-tar.sh` makes the tarballs and produces a CSV `flist.csv`